eschwartz/prime-cloud-intro/README.md

 ![screenshot](./docs/screenshot-launch-instance.png)

-You will be prompted to choose a _Amazon Machine Image_.
-This is a fancy way of asking why kind of operating system you want on your virtual machine.
+You will be prompted to choose an _Amazon Machine Image_.
+This is a fancy way of asking what kind of operating system you want on your virtual machine.
 For this demo, we'll use Ubuntu, a popular Linux OS.
 Scroll down until you find _Ubuntu Server 18.04_, and select that option:

 ![screenshot](./docs/screenshot-ami.png)